Housing Information for Landlords

 - The tenancy began before the Private Tenancies (NI) Order 2006 came into force (April 2007)

-- No renovation grant has been paid in the last 10 years
+- A renovation grant has been paid in the last 10 years

-- No HMO grant has been paid by the Northern Ireland Housing Executive (NIHE) in the last 10 years
+- A HMO Grant has been paid by the Northern Ireland Housing Executive (NIHE) in the last 10 years

 - It is currently registered with NIHE for multiple occupancy